shimaore/blue-rings/store.coffee.md

 BlueRing is a store for (opaque) tickets.

-Tickets (as transmitted in the protocol) are expected to be {key:value} pairs.
+Tickets (as transmitted in the protocol) are expected to be [key:value] pairs, and are stored (in this module) as a Map.

     TICKETS = 'tickets'
     EXPIRE  = 'expire'